 Congratulations on purchasing gorgeous new flooring from 50Floor!
 There’s nothing like beautiful new hardwood, carpet, laminate or vinyl flooring to refresh your home’s interior.
 While you’re probably busy choosing new furniture and decor, preparing for your flooring installation is also important.

-Before you can enjoy your redesigned room, you have to get it professionally installed.
-While there’s not much to do, taking the proper steps to prepare is essential.
-Properly preparing for flooring installation will help the installation process go quickly and smoothly and ensure you’re ready for the floor of your dreams.
+Before you can enjoy your redesigned room, you must have your flooring professionally installed.
+Planning for your installation date will help the process go quickly and smoothly.
+The preparations are simple and will ensure you’re ready for the floor of your dreams!

 What Should I Expect With a New Flooring Installation?

 Now that you’ve chosen your new floor and set an installation date, you’re nearing the finish line!
 All you have to do is prepare your floor for installation.

 When installation day arrives, our team of professional installers will show up to perform the job.
 They strive to make the flooring installation process as hassle-free as possible while providing top-notch craftsmanship.
 Here’s what you can expect:

 - Clearing the room: Before installation, you should clear out the space, removing any knickknacks, china, books or objects that might interfere with installation.
 Our team will remove large furniture pieces from a room — excluding more oversized items like pool tables, wheelchair lifts, grand pianos and water beds — so you’ll have to clear everything else yourself.

 - Removing the existing floor: The team will remove any existing floor and examine the condition of your sub-floors.
 If it looks good, they’ll proceed with the installation.
 If they find an issue, management will talk to you about the problems encountered and what additional costs and repairs might be needed.